spkenv/spk/docs/spfs/_index.md

 # <nothing>
 ```

-{{% notice warning %}}
+> [!CAUTION]
-**Any files that you create, or changes that you make under /spfs are lost when the shell or program exits**.
+> **Any files that you create, or changes that you make under /spfs are lost when the shell or program exits**.
 Make sure that you commit any changes that you want to keep or reuse (see below).
 You can use the `spfs run --keep-runtime ...` to change this behaviour, but you will have to clean up the runtimes yourself (see below).
-{{% /notice %}}

 ### Storage & Persistence